 I would like to thank you for your interest in the Rock Eagle 4-H Environmental Education program.
-For the past 30 years we have been sharing our "classroom without walls" with students from across the southeast.
-As of the fall of 2017, the Georgia 4-H Environmental Education program has served a combined 1,112,000 participants since its inception in 1979!
+For the past 40 years we have been sharing our "classroom without walls" with students from across the southeast.
+Since its inception in 1979, the Georgia 4-H Environmental Education program has served over 1,000,000 participants!
 We hope to share our experience and love for the outdoors with you and your students.